 Lemma 1.
 Consider a model consisting of static equations, a set of first-order differential equations in canonical form, and an input signal.
-Assume that the equilibrium bipartite graph has a perfect matching and that the static equations and equilibrium equations derived from the first-order differential equations are uniquely solvable with respect to the equilibrium causal ordering graph for all relevant values of the input signal.
-If there is no directed path from the input vertex to a variable vertex in the equilibrium causal ordering graph, then the value of the input signal does not influence the equilibrium distribution of that variable.
+Assume that the equilibrium bipartite graph has a perfect matching and that the static equations and equilibrium equations derived from the first-order differential equations are uniquely solvable w.r.t. the equilibrium causal ordering graph for all relevant values of the input signal.
+If there is no directed path from the input vertex to a variable vertex in the equilibrium causal ordering graph then the value of the input signal does not influence the equilibrium distribution of that variable.

 Proof.
-The statement follows directly from Theorem 20 in ref.
-[12].
+The statement follows directly from Theorem 20 in Blom et al. [5].